Time-invariant Prefix Coding for LQG Control: Introduction

 \subsection{Literature Review}

 This work considers minimum bitrate LQG control via dithered uniform quantization and variable length coding.
 An early paper to consider stabilizing a linear system with uniformly quantized feedback measurements was \cite{dfd1}.
-Considering a deterministic system, \cite{dfd1} analyzed the long-term behavior of the chaotic dynamics of the state vector using results from ergodic theory.
+For a deterministic system, \cite{dfd1} analyzed the long-term behavior of the chaotic dynamics of the state vector using ergodic theory.
 The problem of stabilizing a Gauss--Markov plant over a feedback channel with a random, time-varying rate was considered in \cite{mineroStabilization}.
-In the scalar case, a necessary and sufficient condition (e.g., a quantizer and codec design) for stabilization was derived.
-In contrast, we consider the problem of attaining a fixed control cost with variable-length coding (the number of bits to be transmitted at each time is chosen by the encoder, not by nature).
-This work follows from a model for LQG control with minimum rate variable-length feedback from \cite{silvaFirst}.
-Considering scalar plants, \cite{silvaFirst} lower bounded the time-average expected bitrate of a prefix-free source codec inserted into an LQG feedback channel in terms of Massey's directed information (DI) \cite{masseyDI}.
+In the scalar case, a necessary and sufficient condition for stabilization was derived.
+In contrast, our work considers the problem of attaining a fixed control cost with variable-length coding (the number of bits to be transmitted at each time is chosen by the encoder, not by nature).
+This line of research follows from a model for LQG control with minimum rate variable-length feedback from \cite{silvaFirst}.
+For scalar plants, \cite{silvaFirst} lower bounded the time average expected bitrate of a prefix-free source codec used as an LQG feedback channel in terms of Massey's directed information (DI) \cite{masseyDI}.
 This motivated a rate-distortion problem for the tradeoff between (a lower bound on) communication cost, quantified by the DI, and LQG control performance.
-Using entropy-coded dithered quantization (ECDQ), \cite{silvaFirst} showed that the DI lower bound was nearly achievable.
+The rate distortion problem was solved for a restricted class of encoders in \cite{silvaFirst} and a more general class in \cite{silvaFirstPrime}.
+Using entropy-coded dithered uniform quantization (ECDQ), \cite{silvaFirst} and \cite{silvaFirstPrime} demonstrated that the DI lower bound was nearly achievable.
 ECDQ uses uniform quantizers and a sequence of independent, identically distributed (IID) uniform random variables shared between the encoder and decoder to effectively whiten the reconstruction error \cite{ditherQuant}.
-At every timestep, \cite{silvaFirst} assumed that the quantized measurements were encoded into an SFE style prefix-free code; in particular, the codeword length analysis assumed that the SFE codec was designed optimally at each timestep and used the side information (SI) provided by the shared dither sequence.
-This followed from analysis in \cite{ditherQuant}.
-While using the SI allows for a reduction in codeword length (replacing an unconditional entropy with a conditioned one), it generally introduces practical difficulties; requiring that the codebook be adapted contingent on the realization of the dither.
+While under some assumptions (e.g. high quantizer resolutions and smooth source densities \cite{gish}), the reconstruction error in uniform quantization is approximately uniform over the quantizer cell and uncorrelated with the input, if a dither is used these hold exactly.
+Furthermore, ECDQ has an intuitive rate analysis.
+In \cite{silvaFirst} and \cite{silvaFirstPrime} it was assumed that at every timestep a quantized measurement is encoded using Shannon-Fano-Elias (SFE) prefix coding.
+In the codeword length analysis, it is assumed that the SFE codec used is designed optimally at each timestep for the conditional probability mass function (PMF) of the quantizer output given the dither realization.
+The proof of the near-achievability of the lower bounds then followed from \cite{ditherQuant}'s rate analysis.